mlswg/mls-architecture/draft-ietf-mls-architecture.md

    the encrypted message(s) to the DS, which forwards them to the recipients.

 4. Bob and/or Charlie respond to Alice's message.
-In addtion, they might choose to update their key material which provides post-compromise security {{fs-and-pcs}}.
+In addition, they might choose to update their key material which provides post-compromise security {{fs-and-pcs}}.
 As a consequence of that change, the group secrets are updated